rgripper/whiskers-2/README.md

 ### Serverless

-Right now App is running on serverless with intention to be deployed on AWS and intercept calls on wildcard routes using the following:
+Right now App is running on serverless with wildcard routes using the following:

 ```yaml
 path: /{any+}